justinmfischer/7blur/README.md

 ![7blur](http://www.funtouchapps.com/github/7blur/images/7blur-4b.png)

-Blur scaled up by UIImageView contentMode - 320x200
+Blur scaled up by UIImageView default contentMode - 320x200

 Lastly **(5)** the blurred snapshot is assigned to the `backgroundImageView` property of `BLRView` and the default `contentMode` will scale it back up and retain the aspect ratio.